Media 'Fact-Checks' Polish Govt on Bestiality Vids on Migrants' Phones

 “Fact-checking” and investigative journalism outlet OKO.press, for example, published an article by University of Warsaw graduate Dominika Sitnicka titled ‘“Kaminski’s Cow” is an old recording from the Internet.
 And she’s a mare too’, stressing the fact that an image of a man sexually abusing an animal found on one of the telephones appeared to be “an old recording, and what’s more, it’s not a cow, but a mare.”

-“What government expert mistook a cow for a mare?” demanded the unnamed individual who contacted OKO.press about the provenance of the image, having trawled through bestiality videos in an effort to get one over the national-conservative government — as if the species of animal being abused was the major issue at stake.
+“What government expert mistook a cow for a mare?” demanded the unnamed individual who contacted OKO.press about the provenance of the image, having trawled through bestiality videos in an effort to get one over the national conservative government — as if the species of animal being abused was the issue at stake.

+Sitnicka added that it was “difficult not to notice a reference to the racist stereotype that Arabs coexist with animals” in the decision to publicise the discovery of bestiality images.

 “Nothing comes from the fact that someone has obscene movies on the phone or scenes of zoophilia.
-This is not evidence that he committed such acts himself,” added Grzegorz Małecki, a former Foreign Intelligence Agency chief, in comments to the portal.
+This is not evidence that he committed such acts himself,” added Grzegorz Małecki, a former Foreign Intelligence Agency chief, in comments to the fact-checker.

-Małecki offered similar excuses with respect to government allegations of migrants being in contact with the Islamic State and having media of terrorists and executions on their devices.
+Małecki offered similar excuses with respect to government allegations of migrants being in contact with the Islamic State and having media of known terrorists and executions on their devices.

 “If someone has contacts with ISIS, it does not mean that they are a member of ISIS,” he insisted.